Katrina was born in the early 1990’s to a young mother in the heart of the Central Valley of California.

 She moved to the Peninsula of the Bay Area for college where she attended Stanford University for an undergraduate degree and began a graduate degree.
 Her areas of study have primarily focused on health, illness, business, and technology.
 Her approach is often abstract, as she also infuses her recognition in the arts with understanding the culture and society in question through unique analysis.

-Since university Katrina has spent much of her time devoting to research as well as fieldwork in the Silicon Valley tech industry, through her consultative work for early stage technology companies in the Silicon Valley.
-She has contracted for, advised, and consulted dozens of companies in various job functions and consulted multiple.
-She has seen several companies through successful acquisitions.
-She has also endured many setbacks that come with new risks with other companies as well.
+After university Katrina spent much of her time devoting to research as well as fieldwork in the Silicon Valley tech industry, through her consultative work for early stage technology companies in the Silicon Valley.
+She has contracted for, advised, and consulted dozens of companies in various areas with a special emphasis on the cross section of growth, operations, and content.

-She continues to advise and teach entrepreneurship for Stanford’s certification program in partnership with the Stanford Graduate School of Business and Department of Management Science and Engineering
+She continues to advise and teach entrepreneurship for Stanford’s certification program in partnership with the Stanford Graduate School of Business and the Department of Engineering.

 In the first grade Katrina began writing poetry.